albertparlys/albertparlys/README.md

 ## I'm a Data Scientist!!

-- 🏢 I’m currently working on Coordinating Ministry of Maritime and Invesment Affairs as Full Stack Developer
+- 🏢 I’m currently working on Coordinating Ministry of Maritime and Investment Affairs as Full Stack Developer
 - 🔭 I had experience working on Town Management as Spatial Data Science
 - 🌱 I’m currently learning python, machine learning, and modeling
 - 👯 I’m looking to collaborate on spatial-related data model and application
-- ⚡ Fun fact: my undegraduate thesis in Electrical Engineer is Convolutional Neural Network in Music Categorization 😎
+- ⚡ Fun fact: my undergraduate thesis in Electrical Engineering is Convolutional Neural Network in Music Categorization 😎

 ### Spotify Playing 🎧
 <table width="100%">